ÉVoid (album): Background

-Prior to its release, record company WEA released the single, "Shadows", backed with "Dun Kalusin Ta Va", in August 1983.
+Prior to the album's release, record company WEA released the single, "Shadows", backed with "Dun Kalusin Ta Va", in August 1983.
 "Shadows" peaked at number three on the national charts in November.
 It was followed up by "Taximan" in February 1984, which reached no. 6 on the South African hit parade.
 Later that year, "I Am a Fadget" was released as the band’s third single.

 By September 1984, the album was riding high at the top of the charts, which was rare for home-grown acts more used to living in the shadow of overseas artists.
 At the country's annual Sarie Awards for 1984, éVoid took the award for “best arrangement and production of an album”, while the single “I Am a Fadget” landed them the “best contemporary artist” award.